Southwold Lease Extension - Your Legal Fees Calculator

 Recently asked questions relating to Southwold Lease Extensions

-Even though I may not need a lease extension but I do require a vesting order on a property I want to acquire in Southwold.
-The house is freehold but the garden is officially leasehold, 1000 year lease from 1895.
+I do not need a lease extension but I do require a vesting order on a property I want to acquire in Southwold.
+The house is freehold but the garden is officially leasehold, 1000 year lease from 1889.
 Its the rear garden.

 I am currently negotiating a lease extension for my flat in Southwold as it is coming up to the 80 year mark.
 As I understood it, if you extend your lease by the 90 years available, you pay a premium (£thousands) but the ground rent is reduced to a peppercorn.
 I am now told that I have to continue paying ground rent.
 I thought the major cost of a lease extension was to compensate the freeholder as they wouldn't be collecting ground rent anymore?